hyriver/pygridmet/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up pygridmet for local development.

-1. Fork the PyGridMet repo through the GitHub website.
+1. Fork the PyGridMET repo through the GitHub website.
 2. Clone your fork locally and add the main ``pygridmet`` as the upstream remote:

 .. code-block:: console